h2non/thread.js/README.md

 Any passed value to the thread scope will be cloned (it will be passed by value, not by reference), so mutation is not possible between scopes

+If you create a pool of threads, you must consider that threads are scope-isolated.
+So it's not supported data synchronization between threads in the pool.
+You cannot have side-effects between threads

 All values passed to must be JSON-serializable, meaning only primitives types, raw objects and functions.
 Same with return values from threads.
 DOM nodes, built-in objects or prototypes chains cannot be passed to the thread